+Ready for a delicious seafood dinner that's ready in just 20 minutes?
 This prawn chorizo pasta recipe is a rich, creamy treat perfect for special occasions.
 Every bite is loaded with spicy chorizo, plump, tender prawns, al dente pasta, and a rich, creamy tomato sauce seasoned to perfection.

-A bowl of rich, creamy pasta is always an easy way to end the day.
-It's the perfect comfort food to satisfy your tastebuds and your soul after a long day.
 That's especially true of dishes like seafood pasta dishes like lemon garlic shrimp pasta or Marry Me shrimp pasta.
-The sauce and the shrimp combine to create a dish that just feels so luxurious.
+The sauce and shrimp combine to create a dish that feels incredibly luxurious.

 Lately, I've been loving prawns because they take that flavor and feel to the next level.
 Their larger size and slightly sweeter flavor bring everything I love about shrimp to a dish and then some.
 This prawn chorizo pasta is my new favorite recipe for just that reason.